 Same Day (SD) and One Day (OD) Designations

 For the DRGs designated SD on the cost weight schedule a same day weight is calculated from same day event costs even if the low boundary is 0 (zero).
 Similarly, for an OD designation, separate same day and one day weights are calculated from the costs of the respective event types even if the low boundary is 1.
-These designations remain unchanged in WIESNZ23.

-Elements of the 2022 Casemix Work Programme

-Listed below are some of the specific issues raised and considered that have not already been outlined:

-Stroke Clot Retrieval

-It was noted that event costs for stroke clot retrieval procedure had increased since 2018/19.
-Therefore, an adjustment was made to the weights for NZ DRG B02W Stroke Clot Retrieval to account for the cost growth.

-Adjustments for some Blood Product Costs

-Gamma globulin costs were noted to have increased beyond the 2018/19 costs.
-Therefore, adjustments were made for same day events in each DRG where procedure 1370605 [1893] Administration of gamma globulin was present.
-The main DRGs affected for same day gamma globulin were: B67C, B71C, I82Z, Q60C and Q62B.
+This method ensures a better distribution of revenue across the different weight types, principally the same day (SD), LOS=1, and inlier weights.
+The structural change between the DRG versions that removes almost all DRGs solely for same day events has necessitated the introduction of OD designations for 279 DRGs, over and above those carried forward from AR-DRG v7.0.

 Areas for Change in the Future

 The current cost weight schedule is based solely on New Zealand costs and other data elements.
 This allows changes to be made to the way weights are developed as cost profiles and other aspects of New Zealand’s hospital data evolve or become better understood.
+In particular, further review and refinement of SD and OD designations will occur.

 Spinal Trauma